Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 ### Our websites
 #### TheMainSite.com
 > Here you will find a list of errors that you are aware of.
+It is recommended to start with a general easy-to-read description on what different user group can encounter such as the following example.

 As a visually impaired user, you may encounter images without descriptive text and forms not reading correctly in the screen reader.

 As a user with hearing loss, ....

-##### Images lack ALT text
 > This part with detailed errors could be in a collapsable element such as accordion.
 If you have multiple accordions it's always neat with a "Expand all"-option.
+The following example is a way to put in an issue.
+Remember that even though the laws says you need to address issues covered by the law - this takes time to evaluate and it is better to focus on the user experience instead of compliance.
+If you do that - you will cover most of the legalities too.
+##### Images lack ALT text

 **Description:** Many of the images on the site currently lack alternative text (ALT text) that reads on assistive technology such as screen readers.